-In discussing our operating results, the term currency exchange rates refers to the currency exchange rates we use to convert the operating results for countries where the functional currency is not the U.S. dollar into U.S. dollars or for countries experiencing hyperinflation.
+In discussing our operating results, the term currency exchange rates refers to the currency exchange rates we use to convert the operating results for countries where the functional currency is not the U.S. dollar into U.S. dollars.
 We calculate the effect of changes in currency exchange rates as the difference between current period activity translated using the current period's currency exchange rates and the comparable prior year period's currency exchange rates.
 Additionally, no currency exchange rate fluctuations are calculated for non-USD acquisitions until owned for 12 months.
 Throughout our discussion, we refer to the results of this calculation as the impact of currency exchange rate fluctuations.
 Volatility in currency exchange rates may impact the results, including net sales and operating income, of the Company and the Walmart International segment in the future.

 Our business is seasonal to a certain extent due to calendar events and national and religious holidays, as well as weather patterns.
-Generally, our highest sales volume and operating income have occurred in the fiscal quarter ending January 31.
-We have taken strategic actions to strengthen our portfolio for the long-term, including:
+Generally, our highest sales volume and operating income have occurred in the fiscal quarter ending January 31; however, the COVID-19 pandemic may have an impact on consumer behaviors that could result in temporary changes in the seasonal fluctuations of our business.

+We have taken certain strategic actions to strengthen our Walmart International portfolio for the long-term, including the following highlights over the last three years:

-- Acquisition of 81 percent of the outstanding shares, or 77 percent of the diluted shares, of Flipkart Private Limited ("Flipkart") in August 2018, which negatively impacted fiscal 2020 and 2019 net income.
-Refer to Note 12 for additional information on the transaction. - Divestiture of 80 percent of Walmart Brazil to Advent International ("Advent") in August 2018, for which we recorded a pre-tax loss of \$4.8 billion in fiscal 2019.
-Refer to Note 12 for additional information on the transaction. - Divestiture of banking operations in Walmart Chile and Walmart Canada in December 2018 and April 2019, respectively. - Asda made a \$1.0 billion cash contribution to the Asda Group Pension Scheme (the "Plan") in October 2019 which enabled the Plan to purchase a bulk insurance annuity contract for the benefit of Plan participants in anticipation that each Plan participant will be issued an individual annuity contract.
-The issuer of the individual annuity insurance contracts will be solely responsible for paying each participant's benefits in full and will release the Plan and Asda from any future obligations.
-Once all Plan participants have been issued individual annuity contracts, we currently estimate that we will recognize a total, pre-tax charge of approximately \$2.2 billion related to the pension settlement in late fiscal 2021 or early fiscal 2022.
-Refer to Note 11 for additional information on the transaction.
+- Acquisition of 81 percent of the outstanding shares, or 77 percent of the diluted shares, of Flipkart Private Limited ("Flipkart") in August 2018.
+Refer to Note 12 for additional information on the transaction. - Divestiture of 80 percent of Walmart Brazil in August 2018, for which we recorded a pre-tax loss of \$4.8 billion in fiscal 2019.
+Refer to Note 12 for additional information on the transaction. - Divestiture of banking operations in Walmart Chile and Walmart Canada in December 2018 and April 2019, respectively. - In October 2020, we agreed to sell Asda for net consideration of \$9.4 billion and recognized an estimated non-cash loss in fiscal 2021 of \$5.7 billion, after tax, which includes the loss associated with the expected derecognition of the Asda pension plan.
+In February 2021, we completed the sale of Asda.
+Refer to Note 11 and Note 12. - In November 2020, we completed the sale of Walmart Argentina and recorded a non-cash loss of \$1.0 billion, after-tax, primarily due to cumulative foreign currency translation losses.
+Refer to Note 12.